Qualities of a Yoga Therapist by Joseph Le Page and Lilian Aboim

 Study of Self and Scriptures: svādhyāya

 The Yoga therapist facilitates care receivers in widening their perspectives of themselves and life as whole, which is one of the most important dimensions of healing.
 This process begins when the therapist explores areas of limitation, pain and suffering in their own lives, allowing them to effectively facilitate self-study in others.
+This process of self-study is grounded in an in-depth understanding of the essential sacred scriptures of Yoga including Patanjali’s Yoga Sutras, the Bhagavad Gita, the Upanishads and the texts of Hatha Yoga.

 Witness Consciousness: sākṣitvaṃ